stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

 Ah.
 Yea-- But really, there's no need for it, it's just, I'm social.
 I'm a social animal.
-I'm so popular amongst the managers and the lines and the, and the parties, and... __[trails off]__
+I'm so popular amongst the managers and the lines and the-- and the parties, and... __[trails off]__

 #### SIGMUND